-2. The proposed procurement may be cancelled; or 3.
-If the President or his designee determines in writing that the supply or service continues, but that the price of the fair and reasonable and there is no time for resolicitation would likely be futile, the procurement may then be com- Section 3.12.
-(Sole Source Procurement) or Section 3.13 (Emergency Procurements), as appropriate. one bid is not or resolicitation ducted under 3.2.4.
+- 2. The proposed procurement may be cancelled; or - 3.
+If the President or his designee determines in writing that the need for the supply or service continues, but that the price of the one bid is not fair and reasonable and there is no time for resolicitation or resolicitation would likely be futile, the procurement may then be conducted under Section 3.12.
+(Sole Source Procurement) or Section 3.13.
+(Emergency Procurements), as appropriate. - 3.2.4.
 MULTIPLE IPLE OR ALTERNATE BIDS OR PROPOSALS (GSA Section 3-102.04).

-Unless multiple or alternate bids or proposals are specifically pro- olicitation shall state that such bids or proposals shall not be acce prohibited, multiple or alternate bids or proposals shall be rejected bidder clearly indicates a base bid, it shall be considered for awa were the only bid or proposal submitted by the bidder or offeror.
-T of this Section shall be set forth in the solicitation, and if multiple bids or proposals are allowed, it shall specify their treatment. pted.
-When , provided that if rd as though it The provisions 3.2.5.
-ID AND PERFORMANCE BONDS FOR SUPPLY CONTRACT ERVICE CONTRACTS (GSA Section 3-102.06).
-IS OR id and performance bonds or other security may be required for service contracts as the President, or such officer's designee deer rotect the interest of the University.
-Any such requirements must e solicitation.
-Bid or performance bonds should not be used as a set retermination of bidder or offeror responsibility.
+Unless multiple or alternate bids or proposals are specifically provided for, the solicitation shall state that such bids or proposals shall not be accepted.
+When prohibited, multiple or alternate bids or proposals shall be rejected, provided that if a bidder clearly indicates a base bid, it shall be considered for award as though it were the only bid or proposal submitted by the bidder or offeror.
+The provisions of this Section shall be set forth in the solicitation, and if multiple or alternate bids or proposals are allowed, it shall specify their treatment.

+3.2.5.
+BID AND PERFORMANCE BONDS FOR SUPPLY CONTRACTS OR SERVICE CONTRACTS (GSA Section 3-102.06).

+Bid and performance bonds or other security may be required for supply contracts or service contracts as the President, or such officer's designee deems advisable to protect the interest of the University.
+Any such requirements must be set forth in the solicitation.
+Bid or performance bonds should not be used as a substitute for a determination of bidder or offeror responsibility.
 Section 5.2.
-(Bid ection 5.3.
-(Contract Performance and Payment Bonds) set forth be quirements applicable to construction contracts and may be consist tablishing any such requirements for supply contracts or service of ubsections 3.9.3.3.
-(Bid Bond for Procurement of Supplies and Sec 9.3.4.
-(Performance Bond for Procurement of Supplies and Service oplication to supply or service contracts. ns advisable to be set forth in substitute for a Security) and oonding dered when contracts.
-See ervices) and 3.2.6.
-ONDITIONING BIDS OR PROPOSALS UPON OTHER AWAI CCEPTABLE (GSA Section 3-102.07).
-RDS NOT ny bid or proposal which is conditioned upon receiving award of articular contract being solicited and another University contract s phresponsive and not acceptable.
-3.3.
-ELATIONS WITH UNIVERSITY UNITS (GSA Section 3-103).
-3.3.1.
-URCHASE REQUISITIONS BY UNIVERSITY UNITS (GSA S 103.01). ection
+(Bid Security) and Section 5.3.
+(Contract Performance and Payment Bonds) set forth bonding requirements applicable to construction contracts and may be considered when establishing any such requirements for supply contracts or service contracts.
+See Subsections 3.9.3.3.
+(Bid Bond for Procurement of Supplies and Services) and 3.9.3.4.
+(Performance Bond for Procurement of Supplies and Services) for application to supply or service contracts.

+3.2.6.
+CONDITIONING BIDS OR PROPOSALS UPON OTHER AWARDS NOT ACCEPTABLE (GSA Section 3-102.07).

+Any bid or proposal which is conditioned upon receiving award of both the particular contract being solicited and another University contract shall be deemed nonresponsive and not acceptable.

+- 3.3.
+RELATIONS WITH UNIVERSITY UNITS (GSA Section 3-103). - 3.3.1.
+PURCHASE REQUISITIONS BY UNIVERSITY UNITS (GSA Section 3-103.01).